zulip/zulip/docs/overview/architecture-overview.md

 Zulip's HTML is primarily implemented using two types of HTML
-templates: backend templates (powered by the [Jinja2][] template engine used for logged-out ("portico") pages and the webapp's base content) and frontend templates (powered by [Handlebars][]) used for live-rendering HTML from JavaScript for things like the main message feed.
+templates: backend templates (powered by the [Jinja2][] template engine used for logged-out ("portico") pages and the web app's base content) and frontend templates (powered by [Handlebars][]) used for live-rendering HTML from JavaScript for things like the main message feed.